DarkMistyRoom/MYBIKE-landing/README.md

 # MYBIKE landing page

-It is landing page for manufacturer of MYBIKE bicycles.
+It is the landing page for a manufacturer of MYBIKE bicycles.

 Used HTML, Javascript, SCSS.